Department of Marketing, Industrial Distribution, and Economics

 DB 435.
 Distribution Policies and Quality Issues.
 3 Hours.

-The course examines issues involved in customer relationship strategy and management in industrial and medical business markets.
+Students examine issues involved in customer relationship strategy and management in industrial and medical business markets.
 Topics include channel strategy and management, B2B e-commerce strategy and applications, strategic account management processes and systems, customer profitability and lifetime value, multi-channel selling models, negotiations and other operational strategies and technologies used by distributors and manufacturers.

 DB 440.
 Medical Device Selling.
 3 Hours.